disjfa/fluent-bootstrap/README.md

 [![Star on GitHub][github-star-badge]][github-star]
 [![Tweet][twitter-badge]][twitter]

-A simple and useful admin page interface.
+A simple and useful interface based on [Fluent design by Microsoft](https://fluent.microsoft.com/).
 An example can be found here: [fluent-bootstrap](https://disjfa.github.io/fluent-bootstrap/).

 # Instalation